Home Articles Electoral Commission data shows voter fraud is uncommon in the U.K.

 May 3 2023

-The upcoming local elections and the new requirement for voter ID have stirred debate about voter fraud in the U.K. However, cases of alleged voter fraud in the U.K. are minimal, and there is no evidence electoral fraud is a major, widespread, or re-occurring problem.
+As elections approach, claims of widespread voter fraud resurface in an attempt to undermine public faith in elections.
+However, cases of alleged voter fraud in the U.K. are minimal, and there is no evidence electoral fraud is a major, widespread, or re-occurring problem.
 Logically Facts has created this short guide to explain why voter fraud is uncommon, and what Electoral Commission data shows.

 What is voter fraud?